jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

   ]
 }
 ```

-The properties in the `propertyTemplates` are the source for constructing the actual React components containing
+The source for constructing the actual React components containing the HTML inputs used in the Sinopia Linked Data
-the HTML inputs used in Sinopia Linked Data Editor.
-Each property contains a `propertyURI` attribute that is used as
+Editor are the properties in the `propertyTemplates` list.
+Each property contains a `propertyURI` attribute
-the RDF predicate in the constructed RDF while the `propertyLabel` is also displayed in user interface.
+that is used as the RDF predicate in the constructed RDF while the `propertyLabel` is displayed in user interface
+either as an HTML label or as a placeholder in the HTML input.
-Other attributes for property include if the property is required, and if the property can be
+Other attributes for the property include *mandatory* set to true if the property is required,
-duplicated.
-In the development of Sinopia, the decision was to limit and simplify what values are supported
+*repeatable* if the property can be duplicated.
+Early In the development of Sinopia, the decision was to limit and
-in the `type` property, with the simplest being `literal` with the others being `lookup`, `list`, and `resource`.
+simplify what values are supported in the *type* property, with the simplest being `literal` with the others being
+`lookup`, `list`, and `resource`.
-The `literal` property are for literal values that are entered by the user, while the `list` and `lookup` types
+The `literal` property are for string values that are entered by the user, while the `list` and `lookup` types
 references typeahead components for searching and linking external entities and values in the user interface.
 The
-`valueConstraint` attribute contains a number of sub-attributes like `defaults`, as list of one or more values that
+*valueConstraint* attribute contains a number of sub-attributes like *defaults*, as list of one or more values that
 are used to pre-populate the values in the input fields.

-The `resource` type is more complicated in that it is to reference another Resource Template through the
+The `resource` type is more complicated in that it references another Resource Template through the
-`valueConstraint`'s `valueTemplateRes` attribute.
-The `valueTemplateRefs` attribute is a list of one or more
+*valueConstraint*'s *valueTemplateRefs* attribute.
+The *valueTemplateRefs* attribute is a list of one or more
 Resource Template IDs that are then used to embedded a Resource Template into the user interface so that the
-values entered function as a separate entity that is then linked to the calling property.
+values entered act as a separate entity that is then linked to the calling property.
 When generating the RDF,
-a URI or blankd-node of the embedded Resource Templates are in the RDF object role with the original Resource
+an URI or blank-node of the embedded Resource Templates are positioned in the RDF object role with the original
-Template as the RDF subject and the `propertyURI` property functioning as the RDF predicate.
+Resource Template as the RDF subject and the *propertyURI* property functioning as the RDF predicate.

-Below is an example of a `propertyTemplate` with a type of **resource** that references the ID of the Resource
+Below is an example of a *propertyTemplate* with a type of **resource** that references the ID of the Resource
-Template above, `resourceTemplate:bf2:Note` in the `valueConstraint.valueTemplateRefs` attribute:
+Template above, `resourceTemplate:bf2:Note` in the *valueConstraint.valueTemplateRefs* attribute:

 ```javascript
     {